vamsi8106/Langgraph-Telegram-Bot-Agent/README.md

 **[Mastering LangGraph: The Ultimate Guide](https://theneuralmaze.substack.com/p/mastering-langgraph-the-ultimate)** by The Neural Maze

-The tutorial provided foundational knowledge on LangGraph state machines, memory management, and conversational AI patterns that were adapted and extended for this summit assistance use case.
+The tutorial provided foundational knowledge on LangGraph state machines, memory management, and conversational AI patterns that were adapted and extended for this assistance use case.

 ### Technologies & Frameworks